phingofficial/phing/README.md

-Netimage fork - made so I copuld send a pull request for a few fixes. /thing.
+Netimage fork - made so I could send a pull request for a few fixes. /thing.